ikdev24/tugas/README.md

 # Tugas

-A simple web application to manage team tasks and projects using Next.js, MariaDB and Pico CSS.
+A simple web application to manage team tasks and projects using Next.js and MariaDB.

 ## Requirements